 SVHC - (Substances of Very High concern) Statement

 The European Regulation No. 1907/2006 ("REACH") according to its Article 59 (1, 10) provides for a special procedure for substances causing particular concern: Substances can be proposed for approval and restriction by EU Member States, the Commission and ECHA.
-Additions to the list of candidates are made regularly and it currently includes about 160 substances.
+Additions to the list of candidates are made regularly and since 2018 does include lead metal.

-Entry to the list of candidates does not mean a prohibition of the substance, but it does entail an obligation to provide information and causes pressure to find substitution, as an approval process can be opened at any time for the relevant substance.
+Entry to the list of candidates does not mean a prohibition of the substance, but it does entail an obligation to provide information and causes pressure to find substitution, as an approval process may be opened for the relevant substance.

 Do you have any questions?
 Contact us: REACh@eppsteinfoils.de

-EppsteinFOILS has been dealing actively with the issue of "company environmental protection" for many years already.
+EppsteinFOILS has been actively dealing with the issues of "energy efficiency and environmental protection" for many years.

 Given the location in the city centre, it is important to us to take responsibility also for the environment and neighbours.
 We readily contribute to making Eppstein worth living in and a place where residing and working is possible in the best balance between the two.